MailPoet Sending Service Anti-Spam Policy

 Complaints considerably hurt your reputation as a sender, but also affect MailPoet's own reputation and can make a big impact on our global deliverability, affecting all users.

-This can be managed by practicing good list hygiene:
+This can be managed by practising good list hygiene:

 - Run your list through a list cleaning service before importing it;